jupegarnica/garn-validator/README.md

         { obj: { num: Number, str: String } },
         { obj: { num: "2", str: null } },
         [
-          new TypeError('on path /obj/num value "2" do not match type Number'), new TypeError("on path /obj/str value null do not match type String"), ],
+          new TypeValidationError('on path /obj/num value "2" do not match constructor Number'), new TypeValidationError("on path /obj/str value null do not match constructor String"), ],
       ],
     ])(